Frequently Asked Questions

 Regarding ethics approval, is there anything specific that needs to be included in the informed consent forms?

-The ethics approval process will vary from university to university and country to country, and it is thus difficult to give general recommendations.
-However, one important issue that needs to be addressed is the possibility of making the data or parts of the data available through, e.g., a language documentation archive or through CHILDES.
+This kind of research will have to pass through a more complex approval procedure, as the collected data and metadata are highly sensitive: video recordings of spontaneous interaction involving minors, plus metadata that captures information on the development of children and their social networks.
+It is difficult to give general recommendations, though, because the details will vary from university to university and country to country.
+However, one important issue that needs to be addressed is the possibility of making the data or parts of the data available, e.g. through a language documentation archive or through CHILDES.
 This may be problematic for the audio/video recordings, but we encourage you to discuss the possibilities with the language community and the archive of your choice, and to consider making minimally the transcripts available.

 How can we prepare the families for what to expect, so that their consent is, indeed, informed consent?